 Yummy and enticing Mini Cheeseburger Potato Bites are the perfect and fun party nibble.
-Crispy little potato skins filled with cheese, beef, and bacon, then topped with Dean’s Cheddar Bacon Dip will be a new crowd-favorite.
+Crispy little potato skins filled with cheese, beef, and bacon, then topped with cool dip will be a new crowd-favorite.

 Check out my brand new nibbles!
 How cute are these Mini Cheeseburger Potato Bites.
 And they are no-where hard to make at all with just a couple little tricks.

 So chill and trust me …besides, there’s bacon.
 And Everything tastes better with Bacon, right?
 That’s is why I am working with a new DIP available now at Walmart, NEW Dean’s Cheddar Bacon Dip.

 So, a little first about the Dean’s Cheddar Bacon Dip.
 This dip is REALLY good, so it is a great option for upcoming gatherings.
 In fact, I am planning on picking up more for our upcoming big football party.
 I love easiness!

 We are planning a party in a couple weeks that will basically take place in our driveway so we can put a couple televisions in the garage.
 Then, we will of course put out a big spread of food, and a bunch of neighbors are bringing food too (YAY block party!).
 Because there will be mostly guys (my husband and his friends), I have got to keep the food simple (or I get complained at).

 Dean’s Dip is a refrigerated dip and tastes dairy-fresh.
 The cool, creaminess is perfect to go with spicy party foods, so this is just a no-brainer I think for my party.
 An easy solution for me to put out with chips and wings.